 We are excited to announce our new collaboration with Probably Genetic as a patient-finding partner for our community.
 If you or anyone you know is looking for a trusted genetic testing resource, Probably Genetic runs a no-cost, low barrier testing program for individuals experiencing seizure and developmental delay-related disorders.
 See here for more details.

-Phenotyping Study Begins!
+Phenotyping Study Complete!

 Our Stories